-Denmark's Orsted is rather a posterchild for past oil & gas firm, fully transitioning to clean new energy - successfully so.
+Denmark's Orsted is rather a posterchild for a past oil & gas firm, fully transitioning to clean new energy - successfully so.
 Growing more profitable to boot!
-No half steps, not dithering with 'sequestration' to prolong fossils.
-Orsted, robustly, launched into wind, solar, bioenergy.
-Benefits since showed up in its fast-rising market capitalization (above) - as BP & Exxon lose.
-Results are underscored in its Scope 1, 2, 3 rankings for emissions.
-Scope 1 means direct emissions by a company's own operations.
-Scope 2 indirect, is say power suppliers; these can be reduced even if a firm goes on selling fossil products.
-So Big Oil could stay in its dirty fossil lane while reducing Scope 1 & 2.
-But, Scope 3 refers to customers' carbon footprint using their product.
-Hence only green transition (like Orsted) to sustainable energy will satisfy this measure.
+No half steps, not dithering in 'sequestration' to prolong fossils.
+Orsted robustly, launched into wind, solar, bioenergy.
+Benefits since showed in fast-rising market capitalization (above) - as BP & Exxon trailed.
+Results are underscored in Scope 1, 2, 3 rankings for emissions.
+Scope 1 is direct emissions by a company's own operations.
+Scope 2 is indirect, say by power suppliers; these can be reduced even if a firm goes on selling fossil products.
+Big Oil could stay in its dirty fossil lane while reducing Scope 1 & 2.
+But, Scope 3 refers to their customers' carbon footprint using their product.
+Hence only a green transition (like Orsted) to sustainable energy will satisfy this measure.
 Even if US Big Oil is determined to stay in dirty energy with facile CO2 accounting.
-Or by claiming 'offsets' an oil company may pretend its rock gas is clean or 'green'.
-It may make dubious marketing claims - yet its Scope 3 nonetheless grows ever-tougher.
+Or by claiming 'offsets', an oil company may pretend its rock gas is 'clean' or 'green'.
+Making dubious marketing claims - yet its true Scope 3 nonetheless grows ever-tougher.

-Big Oil Europe has moved to offshore wind ahead of the US - much faster.
+Big Oil in Europe moved into offshore wind, ahead of US.
 Europe's BP, Shell, TotalEnergies arguably were right to do so: wind power is clean/green, unlike oil & gas.
-Big oil has cash, experience, engineering know how - like BP/ with Equinor Norway for US wind.
-What's needed too besides wind and potentially in big oil's wheelhouse, is magnitudes more energy Storage, and much new Geothermal.
-Big oil could help like by pumped air in existing caverns (not CO_2 sequestration!).
-Weights for a gravity storage mounted on old rigs (although gravity provides only puny energy/power) etc. More potential is Geothermal - with lithium-rich hot brine for cleaner power - & 'lower-carbon lithium'; a lower CO_2 'greener lithium' may help displace hard rock mining water-intensive evaporative ponds using sulfuric acid.
+Big oil has cash, experience, engineering know how - like Equinor Norway for US wind.
+What's needed too, besides wind, and potentially in big oil's wheelhouse, is magnitudes more energy Storage.
+And much Geothermal.
+Big oil could help like via pumped air in existing caverns (not CO2 sequestration!).
+Weights for gravity storage mounted on old rigs - although the physics dictate gravity storage provides only puny energy/power - far less than does hydro.
+More potential, Geothermal.
+Maybe lithium-rich hot brine for cleaner power - & 'lower-carbon lithium'.
+Maybe ultra-deep new drilling that can produce geothermal power - anyplace on earth!

-UK lessons learned in offshore wind can assist US too on infrastructure like undersea cables.
-Facilitate offtaking in first-place.
-In this and more, the US has badly trailed behind the UK in offshore wind.
-In 2021 there was just 10 GW offshore wind in UK - yet it was world-leader.
-UK since aims to quadruple this decade, 40+ GW offshore wind - a further good start.
+UK lessons learned from offshore wind can assist US too like in undersea cables.
+Facilitate off-taking in the first-place.
+In this and more, US has badly trailed behind the UK in offshore wind.
+In 2021 there was just 10 GW offshore wind in UK - and yet it was a world-leader.
+UK since aimed in 2022 to more than quadruple this decade, offshore wind - a good start.
 They could do more.
-The US by contrast, even in 2021, had pathetically nearly-zero offshore wind power, despite being a vast country with also windy, and much lengthier shorelines.
+The US by contrast, in 2021, had pathetically nearly-zero offshore wind power.
+Despite being a vast country with also windy, and much lengthier shorelines.

-Data from Bloomberg New Energy Finance, BNEF (our long-time prior NEX partner) - and US National Renewable Energy Lab in 2021 showed how badly America lagged Europe/ China in offshore wind.
-All can use big turbines - GE Haliade 12 MWs, Siemens 14 MWs, Vestas 15 MWs, 16 MWs from China - so consider a key obstacle has been US regulations.
-All of America in 2021 had but 2 tiny offshore wind farms.
+Data from Bloomberg New Energy Finance, BNEF (our long-time prior NEX partner) - and US National Renewable Energy Lab in 2021 showed how badly America lagged Europe & China in offshore wind.
+All can use big turbines - GE Haliade 12 MWs, Siemens 14 MWs, Vestas 15 MWs, 16 MWs from China etc - so consider a key obstacle has been US regulations.
+All America 2021 had but 2 tiny offshore wind farms.
 One was a 30 MW site, so equivalent to just 2 big turbines!
-That figure ought to be, and it is growing - but still happening much too slowly.
+That figure ought to be huge; it is growing a bit - but still happening much too slowly.